int0h/throttle/readme.md

 About
 ---
-My realization of throttle and stuff like that
+My realization of throttle.

-It works similar to lodash _.throttle but not exacly like it.
+This module is used for internal purposes so I didn't provide documentation yet.
+Contact me in the issues if you need it.